BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/installation/onprem.md

 In case you want to install via the Administration Shell (this has the advantage that you can install on several tenants at once), you have to use the **Install-NAVApp** command.
 You should specify the **tenant ID** when doing this.
 In the following examples we install the apps in two tenants.

 {{< notice info "Note" >}}
- _The installation order also matters, please always install the Connector 365 Base App first_.
+ _The installation order also matters, please always install the Connector 365 Base app first_.
 {{< /notice >}}
 #